Account based marketing (ABM), first coined by ITSMA in 2004, is a marketing approach designed for a specific account or group of accounts.

 Applying the one-to-many tactic with programmatic ABM, INFUSEmedia targets ads at those accounts most aligned with our ICP.

-These ads are sent to key accounts on our ABM list, measured for engagement and optimized to resonate better with targets.
+These ads are sent to key accounts on our ABM list, measured for engagement, and optimized to resonate better with targets with insights from account based marketing tools.

 The ads are designed to promote content and demonstrate social proof, including reviews and testimonials, of our services.